afiyajaj/Mobile-Final-Exam/README.md

 ```

 As you hopefully can see it uses lots of little files from the partials folder.
 You may want to paste the common part of an existing template in there.
-You may also want to have 1 template for pages and another for an index or overview.
+You may also want to have 1 template for pages and another for an index or overview.# Mobile-Exam